 A cow’s typical nutrition is based on grass or grass silage.
 And Finnish cows get the protein they need from rapeseed.

 The use of GMO ingredients in feed for Valio Group cows is prohibited.

-Valio has drawn up for its milk producers “Hyvät ruokintaperiaatteet” (Good feeding principles) guidelines which emphasise feeding practices typical to the species.
-In 2012, the company drew up ethical goals for milk production.
+Valio has drawn up for its milk producers “Hyvät ruokintaperiaatteet” (Good feeding principles) guidelines which emphasise feeding practices typical to cows.
+In 2012, Valio drew up ethical goals for milk production.

 It is typical of the species for cows to rest or ruminate in a recumbent position for most of the day.

 Valio arranges an annual barn seminar to promote new barn construction.
 In 2013, the seminar gathered together around 150 barn designers and experts.
 Similar barn planning seminars are arranged for milk producers around the country.